hmc-room-draw/room-draw/README.md

 2. Install Ruby version 2.4.2 and Rails version 5.1.4.

 ## Installation

-TODO: Describe the installation process.
-Instructions need to be such that a user can just copy/paste the commands to get things set up and running.

 1. Clone this repository: `git clone https://github.com/hmc-room-draw/room-draw.git`
 2. Run `bundle install`.
 3. Run `rails db:reset db:seed` to setup the database.